 US is sending more troops to the Middle East as violence rises between Israel and Hezbollah

-WASHINGTON (AP) — The U.S. is sending additional troops to the Middle East during a sharp spike in violence between Israel and Hezbollah forces in Lebanon that has raised the risk of a greater regional war, the Pentagon said Monday.
+WASHINGTON (AP) — The U.S. is sending additional troops to the Middle East in response to a sharp spike in violence between Israel and Hezbollah forces in Lebanon that has raised the risk of a greater regional war, the Pentagon said Monday.

 Pentagon press secretary Maj.
 Gen. Pat Ryder would provide no details on how many additional forces or what they would be tasked to do.
 The U.S. currently has about 40,000 troops in the region.